polla-fattah/polla-fattah.github.io/_posts/2020-01-28-Cluster-validation.md

 layout: post
 title: "Cluster Validation"
 subtitle: "How to validate the resulted clusters"
-excerpt: "Many clustering methods exist to be used in different situations according to the underlying data to be analysed and clustered.
-There are many methods to assess clustering results and their initial configurations, which can be categorised into three main types: clustering tendency, cluster stability and cluster evaluation."
+excerpt: "Many clustering methods exist to be used in different situations according to the underlying data to be analysed and clustered."
 date: 2020-01-28 23:45:13 -0400
-background: "/img/posts/03.jpg"
+background: "/img/posts/2020-01-28-Cluster-validation/background.png"
+categories: ["data-mining", "Clustering"]

+author: "Polla Fattah"
 ---

 # Clustering Validation